Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 NA

-.. note :: Descriptor data buffer has a default size of 20 bytes and can be
-    increased up to 230 bytes.

-    “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: Descriptor data buffer has a default size of 20 bytes and can be increased up to 230 bytes.
+"BLERemoteDescriptor.h" must be included to use the class function.

 **BLERemoteDescriptor::getBufferLen**
 -------------------------------------